-Big goals are good, but if you are training towards something a few months, or more, in the future, it can take a while before you start to see results.
-This can be de-motivating.
-To give yourself a confidence boost, set smaller, achievable goals.
+Now you have that big goal in the diary, you need to start thinking about the journey to that start line.
+Big goals are great, but if you are training towards something a few months, or even further away in the future, it can take a while before you start to see results.
+This can be demotivating, so to give yourself a confidence boost, set some smaller, achievable goals.

 Remind Yourself of Why You Run